WORKFLOW SYSTEM

 Process Builder

 An automated process flow is built using a process builder.
 A business process proceeds in a pre-defined task sequence that is governed by predefined business rules and conditions.
 A process builder illustrates these tasks & rules and identifies whether the task is repetitive, automated, human-centric, or from another system.
-You can create a custom workflow by using the drag and drop option to streamline workflows and replace manual steps with automated tasks.
+You can create a custom workflow by using the drag-and-drop option to streamline workflows and replace manual steps with automated tasks.

 Workflow Engines